GuntiMohanSaiBalaji/Verilog-HDL/Combinational-Circuits/7-Segment Display/README.md

 ## 📌 Applications
 - Digital clocks and timers.
 - Calculators and measuring instruments.
 - Microcontroller and FPGA projects.

+---

+## ⭐ Support
+If you found this content helpful, consider giving the repository a **star** 🌟.